cgre23/cgre23.github.io/index.md

 </p>

 * March 2023: my Predictive Maintenance Case Study using XGBoost Classifiers and lagged features is now [public](https://www.kaggle.com/code/antimattermatters/using-xgboost-to-predict-supply-downtime/). <br>

-* January 2023: My work with my colleagues on hard x-ray self-seeding at the European XFEL has been accepted for publication by Nature Photonics. <br>

 **Who am I?**